GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 *   Service Account Admin
 *   Service Account Key Admin

-During the installation, the script will check whether does current user have enough permissions to continue.
+During the installation, the script will check whether the current user has enough permissions to continue.
 It would be more smooth if you can check the permissions before start installation.

 **Tip: Single role 'Project Editor' is enough to carry out an installation.**